 Since Liverpool’s resurrection in 2008 when the city was the European Capital of Culture everything about it feels different.
 There’s been an obvious transformation in the look of Liverpool, but there’s also been a fundamental shift in the feel of Liverpool.

-Instead of moaning about Liverpool we are promoting it as an accessible destination suitable for wheelchair users and people with mobility problems.
+Instead of moaning about Liverpool, we are promoting it as a wheelchair-friendly destination suitable for wheelchair users and people with mobility problems.

 In a series of posts, we’ll explore access in the city including its hotels, shopping areas, museums and entertainment venues.
 Hopefully, we’ll be able to offer an insider’s view of the place we call home.

 We are starting our Liverpool posts with a wheelchair walk along the waterfront.
 Sadly it was a dull day when we visited but it didn’t dampen our spirits!